HwWobbe/Wip-Main/README.md

 ## 2024-10:
 ###### Tt

-- can Lz 'wrangle' this?
+- encourage Lz to 'wrangle' this - at least with Els
+  - suggested HlH & Penny demo
+    - get Penny's opinion - while Els is still engaged
   - trivial simple timesheet that must be completed
     - I could initiate this with SoW Milestones
       - do updates maintain indents automatically?